forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 **Cons:**

-* **Slow performance.** If you’re building a small site, it’s no big deal.
-But larger sites may suffer from slow build times.
+* **Slow builds.** If you’re building a small site, it’s no big deal.
+But larger sites may suffer from longer build times.
 * **Lack of built-in features.** First-party features have better support and integration.
 Jekyll lacks this.

 ## Hugo